Women find romance behind bars, and a lot more.

 Spraying sexy perfume on a letter.
 Sending photos of ordinary places like the beach, malls, parks.
 Sending a book.
 Sending a dedication over the radio.
 Sharing any real life experience, whether it be a struggle or a triumph, women give us prisoners hope, something to look forward to and there are thousands of lonely men in prison who could use a hug, even the bad boys.

-Written by Tito David Valdez Jr. while doing time in California.
+Written by anonymous while doing time in California.